-A proxy card is included with this proxy statement.
-Whether or not you plan to attend the annual meeting by means of remote communication, please vote by completing, signing and dating the proxy card and promptly mailing it or via the Internet pursuant to the instructions provided on the enclosed proxy card.
+A proxy card is included.
+Whether or not you plan to attend the annual meeting, please vote by completing, signing and dating the proxy card and promptly mailing it or via the Internet pursuant to the instructions provided on the enclosed proxy card.
 You may revoke your proxy card in the manner described in the proxy statement at any time before it is exercised.
 See "About the Annual Meeting" for more information on how to vote your shares or revoke your proxy.